 We strongly recommend that you work with your student to set useful, reasonable internship learning objectives and goals.
-You may refer to the AM Learning Objectives to establish learning objectives with the student intern.
+You may refer to the AMDP Learning Objectives (see Appendix) to establish learning objectives with the student intern.

 How do I evaluate an intern?